gldstrrbt/distract-navi/README.md

 # distract-overly-social-cat

+## Update
+Tested loading up a youtube url with selenium and chromedriver/geckodriver.
+Ended up being too slow.
+Replaced with an mp3 file containing the audio from the youtube url that was used.
+Worked quite well, but he ended up ignoring it after some time.
+Seeing that Navi likes humans quite a lot and Al Jazeera is more or less calming in its presentation, I decided to place a spare monitor out in the kitchen and play Al Jazeera.
+It's done just the trick!
+He's been very calm overnight and even in the morning when wake.

 ## Reason
 Testing ways to distract my overly/oddly social cat, Navi, from crying/begging for attention at night, while I'm attempting to get some rest.
 He's a bit needy when it comes to affection and play, and loved to wake me throughout the night when seeking either.
 In order to get a sufficient amount of sleep, he now spends the night just outside of the bedroom, and tends to cry periodically, waking me at random times.
 White noise generators, fans, and a door draft stopper have helped in blocking out his sound, but not completely.